School of Medicine

 Clinical Associate Professor, Obstetrics & Gynecology - Gynecologic Oncology

 BioDr.
 Litkouhi joined the Stanford Women's Cancer Center in 2019.
-He was previously faculty at Yale and Harvard universities, and co-chief of gynecologic oncology at John Theurer Cancer Center in Hackensack, NJ.
-His expertise is in gynecologic surgery and medical and surgical management of gynecologic cancers.
-He is the program director of the gynecologic oncology fellowship program at Stanford.
-He has been the recipient of numerous patient-care and teaching awards.
+He was previously faculty at Yale and Harvard universities, and co-chief of gynecologic oncology at John Theurer Cancer Center in NJ.
+His expertise is in gynecologic cancer surgery and chemotherapeutic management of gynecologic cancers, including HIPEC.
+He has expertise in open, laparoscopic, and robotic radical surgery.
+He is the director of the gynecologic oncology fellowship program at Stanford.
+He has been the recipient of numerous patient-care and teaching awards, and is an active researcher and clinical trialist.

 -